Skip to main content

 ul-demon-cycle.md — the Cycle does not reset to zero after a Demon King eventThe Afterwar persists; remains are still activehintedPlayer observes that wound-fields and Crownrot patterns predate the recent peak

-ul-demon-cycle.md — the Cycle has a non-mortal driverWhether mortal action causes the CyclehiddenNot surfaced in Game 1
+ul-demon-cycle.md — the Cycle has a non-mortal driverWhether mortal intervention causes the CyclehiddenNot surfaced in Game 1

-ul-demon-cycle.md — whether the Cycle can be permanently endedWhether any action can permanently end the CyclehiddenNot surfaced in Game 1
+ul-demon-cycle.md — whether the Cycle can be permanently endedWhether any known method can permanently end the CyclehiddenNot surfaced in Game 1

 ul-demon-cycle.md — origin of the first CycleWhen and how the Cycle beganhiddenNot surfaced in Game 1